scappiello/cleaningdata/README.md

 First, the script loads the "lookup" data from files.
 One file relates the Activity Code (integer 1 through 6) with the Activity Name (descriptive text).
 The second file contains the list of 561 features measured in the observation data.

 Next, we load the observation data from the test data set.
-Observations coms from three files:
+Observations come from three files:
 - The first contains a single column with an identifier for the test subject (person being observed).
 - The second contains a single column with the activity (walking, laying, etc.)
 - The third contains the 561 measurements.